Policy last updated

 The department encourages a multidisciplinary approach in delivering health, wellbeing and inclusion services.
 HWIW consider in-depth the needs of schools and students.
 HWIW work in partnership with each other, their area and regional colleagues and external services to improve health, wellbeing and learning outcomes.

-The Health Wellbeing Key Contact (HWKC) supports schools to access services and supports to enhance student learning and wellbeing outcomes.
-To promote a multidisciplinary approach, the HWKC assists schools to prioritise and implement universal and targeted approaches to health, wellbeing and inclusion.
-For more information, refer to the HWKC guidance chapter.
+The Health Wellbeing Key Contact (HWKC) function supports schools to access services and supports to enhance student learning and wellbeing outcomes.
+As part of a multidisciplinary approach, the HWKC assists schools to prioritise and implement universal and targeted approaches to health, wellbeing and inclusion.
+For more information, refer to the Guidance chapter Health Wellbeing Key Contact function.

 Health Wellbeing Key Contact function